 A worm bed is a good option if you have space and want to try to compost more of your garden and kitchen waste.
-If you've found that traditional worm bins are just too small for your needs, or you dislike how fussy they can be, worm beds might be a better option.
-Finally, you can have a LOT of worms doing your composting for you; instead of a few hundred, you can have thousands of them as they reproduce and keep breaking down your kitchen scraps.
+Even better, you can have a LOT of worms doing your composting for you; instead of a few hundred, you can have thousands of them as they reproduce and keep breaking down your kitchen scraps.

-Which leads us to the second reason to start a worm bed: breeding and selling composting worms.
+Some gardeners actually build a business around breeding and selling composting worms.
 As vermicomposting has become more popular, there is more demand for worms.
 It's easier to set up a worm bed or two outdoors for this purpose, especially if your indoor space is limited.

 Getting Worms, and Caring for Your Worm Bed

 You can order red wigglers from many sources online, simply search for "red wigglers" or "composting worms."
 It's best to order your worms in spring, after the too-cold temperatures of winter and the too-hot temps of summer, either of which can kill your worms in transit.

 To maintain your worm bed, simply set it up the same way you would a regular worm bin, just on a larger scale.
 Shred a bunch of newspaper to use as bedding, moisten it, and layer it into the worm bed.
 Add your worms, then start adding your food scraps.
 Keep it moist, but not too wet, and add food regularly.
 In time, your worms will start reproducing, and you'll have an army of worms working on your behalf.